BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 - **HOC:** Acronym for **H**igher **O**rder **C**omponent
 - **inheritance**: Is the mechanism of basing a class instance upon another one, to retaining similar implementation
 - **class-level decorators**: [TypeScript Documantation](https://www.typescriptlang.org/docs/handbook/decorators.html)
-- **broken UI state:** A inconsistency in rendered state and stored state
+- **broken UI state:** An inconsistency in rendered state and stored state
 - **race-condition:** Problem of asynchronous programming where two or more operations are accidentally done in the wrong sequence.